 - Took a Level in Jerkass: Jessica and the student body during the Butt-erfly invasion.
 Under Jessica's orders, they willingly throw George, Harold and Melvin out of the cafeteria to allow them to be eaten after they learn that they were responsible for the butt-erflies' creation.
 None of them face any repercussions afterwards.

 - Took a Level in Kindness: Most of the Jerome Horwitz Elementary staff, if you can believe it.
 Yes, they still have their Jerkass moments (especially if theyre the Monster of the Week for that episode), and of course have low tolerance for George and Harolds shenanigans, but they are nowhere NEAR as cruel as they were in the books.
 They're honestly more hilariously incompetent than all-out Sadist Teachers.

 - Trademark Favorite Food: Episode 6 shows us that Krupp has a rather... bizarre one; guacamole.
 Its to the point that he can't help himself if its placed in front of him... even if its clearly spoiled.

 - Trash the Set: In Episode 11 of season 3, Krupp programs Melvin's security system, Laser Lightmare, to ruin everyone's fun which results in the complete annihilation of the summer camp.

-- Unwitting Instigator of Doom: Erica is the one who suggests to George and Harold that they go to Superintendent Vil Endenemys to try to get Mr. Krupp fired before he can expel them, not knowing that Vil Endenemys is actually Melvin Sneedlys future self, who not only fires Krupp, but expels George and Harold and takes over the school with Melvin.
+- Unwitting Instigator of Doom: Erica at the end of Season 1.
+She is the one who suggests to George and Harold that they go to Superintendent Vil Endenemys to try to get Mr. Krupp fired before he can expel them, not knowing that Vil Endenemys is actually Melvin Sneedlys future self, who not only fires Krupp, but expels George and Harold and takes over the school with Melvin.